Stereo 4 Amplifier

 This is my present stereo amplifier, designed and built in 2000.
 This

-project is unique in that I built two - one for use in my
+project is unique in that I built two - one for use in my stereo, and

-stereo, and another for use with my Korg keyboard.
+another for use with my Korg keyboard.

-compared against commercial high-end audiophile amplifiers.
+its own when compared against commercial high-end audiophile amplifiers.

 The design outputs 80 watts per channel into 8 ohms and 160 watts per

 channel into 4 ohms.
 The amplifier contains roughly 500 discrete

 components.
 The semiconductor complement includes 94 bipolar

 transistors, 168 diodes, 2 JFETs, and 2 integrated circuits.